About the Local Journalism Initiative

 An independent panel of industry experts reviews applications from news organizations, selects recipients, and decides funding allocations.
 The panel considers typical reporter salary ranges across the country when determining the amounts granted to successful applicants.

-The Winnipeg Free Press received funding for two LJI-supported reporting positions in 2020: one to cover climate change, and one to cover education.
+The Winnipeg Free Press received funding for three LJI-supported reporting positions in 2020: one to cover climate change, one to cover education, and one to cover the economic impacts of the COVID-19 pandemic.

 To learn more about the Local Journalism Initiative, visit News Media Canada.